 Take a close look at the content

-Most legitimate businesses will invest a lot of money and time in creating a polished website where the spelling and grammar are correct, the graphics are sharp and the user experience makes sense.
+Most legitimate businesses will invest a lot of money and time in creating a well-designed and highly polished website where the language is correct, the graphics are sharp, and the user experience makes sense.

 Here are some common red flags you should look for: